 My mother would often intone this in my teen years, until providence bestowed upon me a blue t-shirt bearing the same phrase in a thrift store in exactly my size.
 To this day, some 18 years later, the magical shirt fails to amuse her.
 Timing, however, is almost always an issue.
 Whether it’s the right time to discuss writing or time to relax, whether it’s time to go or time to take your pants off, timing is always at issue.
 Part of our effective communication is all in our timing, but also giving each other time.

-A five minute break to discuss something important coming up isn’t going to kill us, and only does us favors as long as it’s slipped in there when one of us is up getting tea.
-Neither of us are particularly large fans of the early hours in the day, and while we both may have somehow woken up before 10, neither of us are likely in a mood to discuss anything other than cuddling or something equally gross.
+A five-minute break to discuss something important coming up isn’t going to kill us, and only does us favors as long as it’s slipped in there when one of us is up getting tea.
+Neither of us is particularly large fans of the early hours in the day, and while we both may have somehow woken up before 10, neither of us are likely in a mood to discuss anything other than cuddling or something equally gross.
 Both of us are introverted to different degrees, so we both need time to ourselves.
 Often, mornings are spent in separate rooms while we engage in our various rituals or work, and we meet in a common space at the magically appointed time.

 Relaxing has been something I’ve been working at for years and years.
 I’m incredibly expressive, have never been lacking in opinions and don’t suffer fools.
 All traits that made climbing the ladder in the bar world that much more slippery, but I eventually got to where I wanted without compromise.
 All well and good, but as I climbed the ladder, I became more adept at internalizing more motherly wisdom; “Pick your battles.”
 I chilled the fuck out and got what I wanted.
 There are a lot of things worth getting worked up about.
 Your partner should never be one of them, neither should your job, for that matter.